Skip to content

 Vault competitors store the hearing minutes.

-We refuse to let you impose a fine when the hearing was scheduled inside the notice window, when the committee identity drifted, or when a majority of the seated committee didn't confirm.
+We keep a fine from going out when the hearing fell inside the notice window, when the committee identity drifted, or when a majority of the seated committee didn't confirm — so the ones you do impose hold up.

 Three of the thirteen Florida notice types require certified mail with return receipt.
 RecordGuards routes those to counsel, instead of pretending the green card is optional.